How to donate to Notre Dame Cathedral relief efforts

 Charities and nonprofits

-- Fondation du Patrimoine has collected almost 4 million euros internationally for the Notre Dame Cathedral.
+- Fondation du Patrimoine has collected more than 7 million euros internationally for the Notre Dame Cathedral.
 Donations can be made once or monthly by credit card, check or bank transfer.
 The nonprofit is dedicated to preserving historical and cultural sites in France.

 - The Friends of Notre Dame is a 501c3 public charity.
 Donations to Notre Dame's restoration can be made by credit card, through PayPal, or by sending a check to the address on the website.
 The charity has broken up its budget into long-term, intermediate and urgent needs for the cathedral.
 Urgent needs include restoring the fallen spire, the collapsed roof and the sacristy.